mooperd/equal-experts/README.md

 [Led Zeppelin](https://github.com/mooperd/equal-experts/pull/4)

-The review apps can be inspected as described in the section above.
+The Review Apps for these PRs can be inspected as described in the section above.

 # Kubernetes